rotki/rotki/README.md

 ## Contribute

-If you are interested in contributing to rotki:
+If you are interested in contributing to Rotki:

 - Start by reading our [contributing guide](CONTRIBUTING.md).
 - Check out our [developer guide](https://rotki.readthedocs.io/en/latest/contribute.html).